kanbanyte/sepa/assessments/design.md

 ### Semi-Structured Data
 * A bridge between the two.
 * Has metadata to have better organisation.

-The project will use either semi-structured or unstructured as they support images.

 ### ML Methods
 * Supervised